davidgeorgehope/launchdarkly/README.md

 -What do you do about if/else sprawl is there a better way to wrap features that just with if statements?

-NOTE: I understand using the singleton to store credentials would be very bad in priciple.
+NOTE: I understand using the singleton to store credentials would be very bad in principle.
 I would use a cookie/session/local storage and/or database for this data in a production scenario